john-baxter/Bites-game/backlog.md

 ### Future
 Consider changing player hand to a counter instead of a dict\
+Create new companion doc for
+<span>README.md</span>
+that has tables explaining each rule\
 Create a selection (possibly all) of the wine rules
 - if doing Protégé remember to address the 0wine=/=0pts situation.